samboy/MaraDNS/README.md

 is disabled if `time_t` is 32-bit.
 In both cases, the feature in question is, by default, disabled in MaraDNS, so only users who have explicitly enabled these features will see any change in behavior.

+MaraDNS has the ability to generate a synthetic SOA serial number if a zone file does not have a SOA record.
+The SOA serial is based on the timestamp for the zone file.
+If `time_t` is 32-bit, MaraDNS assumes that the `stat` call will return a negative timestamp after the Y2038 cutoff, and will adjust timestamps from before 2001 (the year MaraDNS was first developed) to be after the Y2038 cutoff.
+If there are systems out there where a `stat` call for a file’s modification time fail after the Y2038 cutoff, one can avoid Y2038 issues by having a SOA record with a serial number in zone files.

 Both Deadwood and coLunacyDNS make some effort to generate accurate timestamps on *NIX systems with a 32-bit time_t until later than